 - 6. Set Main/Outgoing queue to the primary queue for collecting the outgoing calls from all queues by this agent. - 7.
 From the Queues table, assign the queues you want the extension to be a member of. - 8.
 Click OK when finished. - 9.
-Under Skill Sets. click New. - 10.
+Under Skill Sets, click New. - 10.
 Assign the appropriate skill and skill level for the agent from the drop-down menu.
-For more information on agent skill and skil-based routing, see Skill-Based Routing in FortiVoice Enterprise.
+For more information on agent skill and skill-based routing, see Skill-based routing on page 13.